 Wild Ones members came through again with many plant donations from their own gardens for two projects in May.
-With just one week's notice, we were able to donate 13 flats of plants to the newly formed Hudsonville city rain garden at the Sunrise Park located at the north end of 32nd Street.
+With just one week's notice, we were able to donate 13 flats of plants to the newly formed Hudson-ville city rain garden at the Sunrise Park located at the north end of 32nd Street.
 A sign will be installed thanking all organizations who provided plants.
 Look for our name if you visit the site!

-A dozen RCWO members were on hand for

 We also were able to donate quite a few native species for three Ada Park sites.
 Mark Fitzpatrick, Ada Parks Director, is working hard with volunteers to help rid the various parks of invasive species and bring more native plants to its backyard habitat demonstration gardens.
 In the works is a new observation deck to a wetland area at Roselle Park.
 Many native herbaceous and woody species will be planted around this structure.

-clusters (or chapters) involved in this organization exceeded that in only 8 weeks!
-Our

-with whom RCWO partners with, is in the

-local cluster, the West Michigan Cluster,

-the state have now been declared "garlic

-so many dedicated environmentalists.
+Garlic Mustard Fling a Success at Prairie Wolf Park